HONR Network

-HONR Network is an American 501(c)(3) nonprofit organization that was founded in 2014 by Lenny Pozner, the father of a six-year-old victim of the Sandy Hook Elementary School shooting, in order to "bring awareness to hoaxer activity" and "prosecute those who wittingly and publicly defame, harass and emotionally abuse the victims of high-profile tragedies".
+HONR Network is an advocacy organization focused on combating online harassment, misinformation, and digital abuse.
+The organization has received investigative media coverage for its public voice in discussions around conspiracy-driven harassment and accountability in online activism.
 Its efforts have led to significant policy changes at Facebook, WordPress, YouTube and other major online platforms to protect victims of harassment.

+Notability

+HONR Network has been profiled in investigative media, including CBS 60 Minutes and NPR, and has been referenced in published books examining misinformation-related activism and harassment movements.

 Founding

 On Friday, December 14, 2012, Lenny Pozner's six-year-old-son Noah became the youngest victim of the Sandy Hook massacre when a lone gunman entered the school in Newtown, Connecticut and opened fire, killing twenty grade one children and six educators before shooting himself dead.

 Almost immediately after the shooting, conspiracy theorists began claiming that the event was staged by the US government in order to generate sympathy and justification for a drastic ban on guns and a weakening of the Second Amendment.
 They claimed that no one died at Sandy Hook Elementary and that the families of victims and first responders were crisis actors.
 As the youngest victim, Noah's photo was frequently used by the media when reporting on the aftermath.
 Stories on conspiracy theorist's websites, such as Infowars, began claiming that Noah either never existed, or that he was an actor, alive and well, participating in other "false flag" incidents.
 Because of the news coverage, and the use of Noah's picture globally, conspiracy theorists began focusing on the Pozner family and defacing pictures of Noah that the family had placed on an online memorial page.
 Less than a month after the shooting, Noah's mother, Veronique de la Rosa and her brother, attorney Alexis Haller spoke out in the media advocating gun control.
 The online harassment continued as the conspiracy theorists posted hateful, defamatory, harassing, and anti-Semitic comments, as well as claims that Noah didn't die or even existed.

 Some of the harassment was incited by InfoWars host Alex Jones.
 Seven weeks after the shooting, Pozner emailed Jones and asked "Haven't we had our share of pain and suffering?
 All these accusations of government involvement, false flag terror, new world order, etc...I feel that your type of show created these hateful people and they need to be reeled in!"
 InfoWars staff denied that Jones was participating in what Pozner had called "Hoax Theory".
 In response, Jones told his audience of over 12 million viewers to rise up and "find out the truth".